About skin cancer

 • Your overall health and individual needs

-Australia has one of the highest rates of skin cancer in the world.
-Around 2 in 3 Australians will be diagnosed with some form of skin cancer before the age of 70.4
+Australia has one of the highest rates of skin cancer in the world, with around two in three Australians diagnosed with some form of skin cancer before the age of 70.3

 Support services